aerospike/aerospike-terraform-aws-eks/README.md

     NodeGroupType: ${node_group_type}
 ```

-We're using the `multiPodPerHost: false` configuration to say that we want Aerospike cluster pods to be spread within nodes.
-This will cause to have unscheduled pods, and Karpenter will pick them up and will create a node per pod.
-This is recommended to reduce the blast radius of doing maintenance operations in a live environment.
+We’ve set `multiPodPerHost: false` to ensure that Aerospike cluster pods are spread across separate nodes.
+This may result in some pods initially remaining unscheduled, which Karpenter will detect and respond to by provisioning one node per pod.
+This configuration is recommended to minimize the blast radius during maintenance operations in a live environment.

 Notice that the pods are requesting a node with the `NodeGroupType` selector, which will match the Aerospike NodePool in Karpenter.
 Karpenter NodePools define how Karpenter manages unschedulable pods and configures nodes.
 Although most use cases are addressed with a single NodePool for multiple workloads/teams, multiple NodePools are useful to isolate nodes for billing, use different node constraints (such as no GPUs for a team), or use different disruption settings.